 Only OTF knives allow the user to retain a full, firm grip on the knife handle during the opening, ensuring the knife is immediately ready for use as soon as the blade deploys.
 This is not only highly desirable in tight workspaces or complicated situations but is critical in self-defense uses.

 OTF knives are also ideal for people with reduced grip strength.
-For me, a double-action OTF knife is the best OTF knife as it offers all the advantages possible from the design, including a complete single-hand function for both opening and closing.
+For me, a is the best OTF knife as it offers all the advantages possible from the design, including a complete single-hand function for both opening and closing.